‘Outlander’ Stars Sam Heughan & Caitriona Balfe Do Video Q&A For Fans About Season 5

 The cabin in North Carolina from Season 4 was meant to be a temporary structure while Jamie and family worked on the Big House, and it’s likely that some of the drama of the new season will be caused by too many people stuffed into a small space while the new house is finished.

-But while Heughan and Balfe kept the frame tight around them, they were willing to talk about a new co-star, Adso the cat, who it seems prefers to curl up by the fireplace rather than appear in his scenes.
+But while Heughan and Balfe kept the frame tight around them, they were willing to talk about a new co-star, Adso the cat, who seemed to prefer to curl up by the fireplace rather than appear in his scenes.

-Balfe said that Adso has done some damage to a few costumes on the Outlander set after someone forgot to trim his nails before a scene.
+Balfe said that Adso did some damage to a few costumes on the Outlander set after someone forgot to trim his nails before a scene.

-A fan asked Heughan what was his favorite scene to film for the upcoming season, and that’s when he mentioned that returning character.
+A fan asked Heughan what his favorite scene to film for the upcoming season was, and that’s when he mentioned the returning character.
 He teased that he couldn’t go into any detail about the scene, because it would give too much away, but it seems that the best part of this current shoot was the scene with the returning character.
 Could it be Lord John Grey, who has a bond with Jamie and Claire, or maybe the treacherous Stephen Bonnet, who would no doubt spark an unwelcome reaction for the Frasers?
 Fans will have to wait until February for the end of droughtlander.

 Delivered To Your INBOX